Redis-ProfessionalService/financial-rag-workshop/README.md

 folder of this repo.

 ### Notes
-(1) It must be noted much of the quality of the results depends very much on the embedding model that is used for representing the data in your domain.
+(1) It must be noted that much of the quality of the results depends very much on the embedding model that is used for representing the data in vector space in your domain.
 Here we use a very simple embedding model that represents text in a vector of `384` dimensions.
 Other BERT-driven embedding models would try to capture more nuances of text in `768` dimensions.
 And OpenAI embedding models are in `1536` dimension.
 We recommend using a proper domain-specific embedding model for your use case for better results.